gpuweb/gpuweb/proposals/texture-buffers.md

 [[New subsection of **Texture and Sampler Types**]]

 A **texture buffer** supports accessing texels stored in a 1D buffer using texture load and store functions.
-Use of this type requires enabling the `texture_buffer` extension.

 Unlike other WGSL texture types, the texels of a texture buffer are stored in a `GPUBuffer`, and bound to the pipeline via a `GPUTextureBufferView`.
 Additionally, the maximum number of texels in a texture buffer is often much larger than for storage textures.
 See https://gpuweb.github.io/gpuweb/#supported-limits